MenC Vaccine (Meningococcal C Vaccine)

 The MenC vaccination programme was introduced in the UK in 1999 and quickly led to a dramatic fall in the number of cases of MenC disease.
 Meningococcal bacteria are commonly carried in the back of the throat and passed around from person to person in an unvaccinated population.
 The vaccine prevents the carriage (the harbouring of) MenC bacteria in the back of the throat which means that even people who are not vaccinated are protected by herd immunity.

 Currently, there are almost no cases of MenC disease in infants or young children in the UK.
+According to the UK Health Security Agency, there was just one reported in 2023/2024 in children aged 5 to 9, and two reported in adults over the age of 25.

 Before vaccination, there were nearly 1000 cases a year and 70-80 deaths a year – Public Health England and Health Protection Agency Archive